Film and Video Production

-In order to apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the three Film/Video pre-admission courses (CFV 123, 124, and 125) and a 2.5 GPA for their overall courses.
+In order to apply for Secondary Admission, students are required to achieve a minimum 3.0 GPA in the two Film/Video pre-admission courses (CFV 123 and 125) and a 2.5 GPA for their overall courses.
 Other requirements and achievements are necessary.
 View all application guidelines at: ADMISSION POLICY & GUIDELINES

 Course permits are required for a variety of situations such as "permit only" courses, "majors only" courses, "course overload" permits, etc. All course permits are placed online so you do not actually receive a hard copy of a permit.

 The type of permit needed determines who will place the permit online for you.
 In the case of "course overload" (aka "closed-class permit") ONLY the instructor can approve the permit.